Ph.D. in the field of Robotics Vision

-I participated in the HCUAV project, run by the research committee of Democritus University of Thrace.
+I have worked on the HCUAV project, run by the research committee of the Democritus University of Thrace.
 This project developed a surveillance Medium-Altitude Long-Endurance UAV (MALE UAV) capable of flying autonomously for long distances while creating an orthorectified and georeferenced map of the world underneath.

 My task in this project included the creation of the aforementioned 3D map and the detection of ambiguous events.
 In order to carry out those requirements SLAM and Deep Learning techniques need to be used, while having in mind a real-time implementation.

 11SYNERGASIA_9_629, National Strategic Reference Framework (NSRF) – Competitiveness & Entrepreneurship – SYNERGASIA 2011